dilasha-ghimire/dilasha-ghimire/README.md

 # Hi there, I'm Dilasha Ghimire👋

 Welcome to my GitHub!
-I am a passionate Computer Science student with a deep interest in AI and machine learning.
+I am a passionate Computer Science student with a deep interest in Data Science, AI and Machine Learning.
 As a girl in tech, I’m driven to contribute to the ever-evolving world of technology and explore innovative solutions.
 I’m always eager to learn, collaborate, and grow within the tech community.
 Feel free to explore my repositories!

 ## 🚀 About Me

-- 🌱 I’m currently learning about: **Machine Learning**, **Artificial Intelligence**, **Data Science**
+- 🌱 I’m currently learning: **Python**, **Data Science**
-- 💻 I’m working on: **Undergraduate Thesis**, **Personal AI/ML projects**
+- 💻 I’m working on: **Personal projects**
-- 🧐 I’m looking to collaborate on: **AI/ML projects**, **Full-stack development** projects, or any **open-source** initiatives.
+- 🧐 I’m looking to collaborate on: Projects, or any **open-source** initiatives.

-## 🔧 Technologies I Use
+## 🔧 Technologies I Use/ Have Used

 - Programming languages: **Python**, **JavaScript**, **Java**, **TypeScript**
 - Tools & frameworks: **React.js**, **Node.js**, **Express.js**, **MongoDB**, **MySQL**, **Flutter**, **Figma**